MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 - Windows 10 Enterprise 2016 LTSC
 - Windows 10 Enterprise 2019 LTSC
 - Windows 10 Enterprise multi-session
+- Windows 10 IoT Enterprise SAC ****
+- Windows 10 IoT Enterprise 2019 LTSC ****

+**** The Microsoft Edge OPK is available on MOO for IoT Gems to preinstall and distribute as part of their Windows 10 IoT Enterprise based solution.

 ### Windows Server